sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-custom/hana-cloud-alerts-custom.md

 8. Edit the parameters of the `QueryDB` executor.

-    Replace the script with the content below which will generate a JSON string that is in the correct format for the SAP Alert Notification Service producer API.
-The address value will need to be updated to reflect your SAP HANA Cloud instance.
+    Replace the script with the content below.
+This will generate a JSON string in the correct format for the SAP Alert Notification Service producer API.

     ```Python
     #!/usr/bin/env python3